Creating a Cluster¶

 Do not use: The EIP is not required.

-Automatically assign: Users specify the bandwidth of the EIP and the system automatically assigns an EIP that exclusively uses bandwidth to each cluster so that users can use the EIP to access the cluster over the Internet.
-The bandwidth name of an automatically assigned EIP starts with the cluster name.
+Automatically assign: Specify the EIP bandwidth, and an EIP with dedicated bandwidth will be bound to the cluster.
+The EIP can be used to access the cluster over the Internet.
+The name of an automatically assigned EIP starts with the cluster name.

 Specify: A specified EIP is bound to the cluster.
 If no available EIPs are displayed in the drop-down list, click Create EIP to go to the Elastic IP page and create an EIP that satisfies your needs.
 You can set the bandwidth as needed.